 These puppies come in so many shapes and sizes it’ll make your head spin, so I’ve put together a list of personal favorites to make life outdoors a little easier for you.
 If only I’d known about some of these as a rookie camper, I’d have saved a fortune on skin cream…

-There’s a shower for everyone here, from solar and pump to propane and battery-powered.
+There’s a product for everyone here, from solar and pump to propane and battery-powered.
 Also, I imagine some of you are iffy about outdoor nudity (even if you’re in the middle of nowhere).
 If that sounds like you, I’ve recommended a few privacy tents as well.

 We’re not the type to leave our readers high and dry (pun intended), so this list features nothing but top-shelf camp showers.
 With trusted brands like NEMO, Mr. Heater, and Sea to Summit, you’ll be the finest-smelling camper on either side of the Atlantic.